 If you were new to the piano and wanted to play Bach’s C major prelude you would need to practise.
-(There are a number of YouTube videos showing how to do this.)
-But if you decided to give up learning this wonderful piece – which would be a pity – all you would have to do is close the piano and walk away; there would be no ‘trying’ about it.
+(There are YouTube videos showing how to do this.)
+But if you decided to give up learning this wonderful piece, which would be a pity, all you would have to do is close the piano and walk away; there would be no ‘trying’ about it.
 It would be nonsense to talk of failing to stop playing the piano.

 On the other hand, in relation to cigarettes, the concepts of ‘trying’ and ‘failing’ to stop smoking feature a great deal.

 Dr Colin Mendelsohn, a ‘tobacco treatment specialist’ as he mysteriously calls himself (https://www.nicotinemonkey.com/tobacco-treatment-specialist), might be said to represent the mainstream medical approach to the smoking problem.
 He has set out his philosophy, or credo, in a published paper (Medicine Today 2011; 12(10): 35-40).

 This paper is contentious from the first sentence:

 Most smokers repeatedly fail to quit because they are addicted to nicotine and have lost control of their smoking behaviour.

 This is either a tautology (they are addicted and have lost control of their smoking behaviour) or he implies that some people, in spite of being addicted to nicotine, are nonetheless in control of their smoking behaviour – a contradiction in terms.

 The meaning of the opening phrase, ‘repeatedly fail to quit’, is obscure, or it could be taken as the defining characteristic of all smokers who repeatedly fail to quit all the time.
 Each cigarette stubbed out could be viewed as a quit attempt, but the attempt fails because it is followed by another cigarette.